Value of Property (Subject to Transfer Fee)

 Will, Descent or Survivorship

 Yes.
 In this case, the conveyance is by will, descent or survivorship and Exemption 11 applies.
-However, if the heir receiving the real estate has to pay the estate or siblings any consideration, that amount is subject to transfer fee.
-This may happen when the real estate value is greater than the other assets and the payment to the estate ("boot") creates equal shares.
-In this case, when completing the "Fee computation" page in the return, the total real estate value conveyed is the property's fair market value.
+However, if the heir receiving the real estate must pay the estate or siblings any consideration, that amount is subject to transfer fee.
+This may happen when the real estate value is greater than the other assets and the payment to the estate creates equal shares.
+In this case, when completing the "Fee section" of the return, the total real estate value conveyed is the property's estimated value.
 The total value subject to fee is the amount paid to the estate; select Exemption 11 for the balance of the total real estate value.

 No. The exemption per state law (sec.
 77.25(11), Wis.
 Stats.), only applies to conveyances from an estate (deceased individual) made by will, decent or survivorship.
 The Trustee's Deed is exempt instead under sec.
 77.25(9), Wis.
-Stats., "from a trustee to a beneficiary," as long as no consideration was exchanged.
+Stats., "from a trustee to a beneficiary," if the conveyance is to a beneficiary of the trust for no consideration.

 No. The sale price is the value subject to transfer fee.